 Design Your Website

 When creating your website, keep in mind that it needs to have a clear structure.
-Although simplicity is always welcome, your website should contain multiple pages, each having its own purpose and being of practical use for visitors.
+Although simplicity is always welcome, your website should contain multiple pages, each having its own purpose and being of practical use for visitors, the best way to achieve this is to create a visual sitemap so that you don't get lost along the way.
 Think about what your customers might be looking for and try to provide that information.

 Thus, apart from the homepage, you might want your website to feature sections like About Us, Contact, FAQ, etc. In addition, adding landing pages and CTAs will surely improve your conversion rates.